-The Fund Manager of the Scheme is responsible for making buy/sell decisions in respect of the securities in the Scheme's portfolio and to develop a diversified portfolio in financial service sector with the aim of achieving the investment objective of the Scheme.
+The Fund Manager of the Scheme is responsible for making buy/sell decisions in respect of the securities in the Scheme's portfolio and to develop a well-diversified portfolio with the aim of achieving the investment objective of the Scheme.
 The investment decisions are made after taking into consideration the market conditions and all relevant aspects.